Open Project Rules

 9.4 Announcements.
 The Open Project Administrator shall create a publicly archived, subscribable list for announcements and public notices from OASIS regarding Open Projects.
 Every important change in Project status shall be posted to that list, including Project formation; opening of a new Project Repository; Releases; Group Releases; Draft Project Specifications; Project Specifications; Candidate OASIS Standards; and proposed external submissions.

 10.1 Decisions by the PGB regarding the matters allocated to them by these rules normally should be made after reasonable notice to and consultation with the Project’s Contributors, and should be made by consensus except in cases where a specific majority vote is required by these rules.
+In other matters, PGBs and their subordinate bodies are otherwise encouraged to operate without formal motions, formal balloting, or other procedural devices described in Roberts Rules of Order Newly Revised; except that a PGB may elect to require routine use of such motions, balloting and devices by approving a Special Rule to that effect.
 The Chair(s) of the Project are responsible for conducting and administrating the decision processes of the PGB and the Project, consistent with these rules.

 10.2 Meetings of the PGB and any TSC must be properly called by the Chair(s) and scheduled in advance using the OASIS collaborative communication Project Tools.
 Meetings may be conducted face-to-face or via telephone conference or other electronic media that allow participation of all PGB members.
 In order to enable the openness of proceedings, meetings also should be scheduled and conducted to permit the presence of as many Contributors as is logistically feasible.
 A note of each meeting’s outcomes must be posted to a publicly accessible location provided by OASIS.
 Meetings or decisions scheduled or conducted so as to exclude the participation of any PGB member or Contributor are subject to appeal to the Open Project Administrator.